vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 14) It can easily be used with optimization programs ( suc as CONVEKS )

+15) **stranded & massive conductor** simulation --> good performance even where ROXIE does not perform well, for example in HTS conductors.

 **some shortcomings of GetDP**
 1) steep learning curve because it is more dependent on programming.
 (It can be assumed its strength too.)